npm/gauge/README.md

 * *length* – Provides a single value for both *minLength* and *maxLength*.
 If both *length* and *minLength or *maxLength* are specifed then the latter take precedence.
 * *value* – A literal value to use for this template item.
+* *default* – A default value to use for this template item if a value wasn't otherwise passed in.

 ### PLUMBING